Emmy 2017: The winners list

 "Jimmy Kimmel Live!"

-"Last Week Tonight With John Oliver"
+"Last Week Tonight With John Oliver" *WINNER

 "The Late Late Show With James Corden"